wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 ### Debug - `-O0`

 Lets start with `-O0` and just conclude that both clang and gcc generates basically the same code as would be expected.
-There is nothing magic here (and nor should there be!) and the code performs there after.
+There is nothing magic here (and nor should there be in a debug-build!) and the code performs there after.
 A simple for-loop that swaps values as stated in the code.

 > **looking at the generated assembly**
 >